Oman entry requirements for Croatia passport holders

 Croatian passport holders can get a visa on arrival in Oman — no need to apply in advance.
 Just show up at the airport with a valid passport and a few basics.
 This has been the case since 2024 and remains the standard in 2025.

 Get a visa on arrival at any Oman airport or land border.
-Pay the fee in OMR or USD (around 20 OMR for 30 days).
-Have a printed hotel booking and return ticket ready — the officer may ask to see both before stamping.Apply online
+Pay the fee in OMR or USD (cash only, no cards).
+Have a printed hotel booking and return ticket ready — the officer will ask for both before stamping.Apply online

 Required